Objective

 - Our Web Hook Listener was implemented without additional hardware costs and required minimal network configuration changes.

-- We delivered a solution which was an inexpensive fix for a complicated problem and allowed each of the software systems in use to work within their requirements and limitations.
+- We delivered a solution which was an inexpensive fix for a complicated problem.
+It allowed each of the software systems in use to work within their requirements and limitations.

 - The solution worked within the client’s existing infrastructure.
 It was capable of being deployed server based or serverless, cloud or self hosted.